zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/_index.md

 ## Pairing clusters

-On Kubernetes you will define a trust object called **ClusterPair**.
+On Kubernetes, you will define a trust object called **ClusterPair**.
 This object is required to communicate with the destination cluster.
 In a nutshell, it creates a pairing with the storage driver (_Portworx_) as well as the scheduler (Kubernetes) so that the volumes and resources can be migrated between clusters.

 ### Get cluster token from destination cluster